Ivari isn’t a name a lot of people are familiar with. Who are they, what do they do and how do you even pronounce their name?

 These are some of the questions that come up when you mention Ivari in conversation with people outside of the life insurance industry.

 The funny thing is, this powerhouse of an insurance company is connected to one of the best-known insurers in the industry.
-Did you know Ivari, pronounced a-var-ee, was once Transamerica Life Canada before it was acquired by the U.S. – based Wilton Re?
+Did you know Ivari, pronounced a-var-ee, was once Transamerica Life Canada and is owned by one of the biggest pension funds on the planet: Canada Pension Plan Investment Board (CCPIB)?

 Yep, and it was rebranded as Ivari Canada in 2015.